pulumi/docs/pulumi-hugo/themes/default/content/resources/building-a-developer-platform-with-aks-and-cosmosdb/index.md

 ---
-# Name of the webinar.
+# Name of the event, <= 60 characters
-title: "Building a Developer Platform with AKS and Cosmos DB"
+title: Building a Developer Platform with AKS and Cosmos DB
-meta_desc: "Set up a platform that includes Azure Kubernetes Service (AKS) with storage by Azure Cosmos DB with API support for MongoDB – using Python and Pulumi."
+meta_desc: Set up a platform that includes Azure Kubernetes Service (AKS) with storage by Azure Cosmos DB with API support for MongoDB – using Python and Pulumi.
+meta_image:

 # A featured webinar will display first in the list.
 featured: false

-# If the video is pre-recorded or live.
-pre_recorded: true

-# If the video is part of the PulumiTV series.
-Setting this value to true will list the video in the "PulumiTV" section.
-pulumi_tv: false

-# The preview image will be shown on the list page.
-preview_image: ""

 # Webinars with unlisted as true will not be shown on the webinar list
 unlisted: false